 YOU ARE HERE: zharth.net / Zharth's Music Log / Week 17 (Native America)

 Preface: This week we're switching over into Thanksgiving mode.
 Summer's behind us now and the autumn is holding fast.
 The days are getting shorter as we approach the winter solstice.
 The cold is setting in.
 Thanksgiving is a time to remember the founding of modern America, and the transformation the continent underwent at the hands of European settlers.
 And it is a time to mourn what was lost to the natives.
-For the greatest of nations are founded on imperialism and the genocide of native culture and lives.
+For often the greatest of nations are founded on imperialism and the genocide of native culture and lives.
 Creation and destruction are one and the same.
-Remember this, as you give thanks this month, to what you have, and what you had to lose to acquire it.
+Remember this, as you give thanks this month, to what you have, and what was lost to acquire it.

 Monday (11/12/07): Led Zeppelin - Immigrant Song (Live) [Led Zeppelin DVD, recorded 1972]